Open system effects on slow light and electromagnetically induced transparency: Introduction

-In this paper, we investigate various types of interactions between the $\Lambda$-system and a Markovian environment and how they influence the optical response, i.e., the susceptibility of the medium, via calculation of the density operator $\hat{\rho}$ in the asymptotic time limit.
-We use the Gell-Mann matrices to reformulate the Lindblad-Kossakowski master equation~\cite{Lindblad1976ogq,gorini1976cpd} employing a coherence vector formalism~\cite{lendi1987emc}.
-A convenient vector form of the master equation is found, in which the dynamics is rephrased as a vector equation using SU(3) vector products.
-The coherence matrix representation of the vector master equation is given as an inhomogeneous linear matrix differential equation, to which the considered asymptotic state solutions are independent of the initial state.
+In this paper, we investigate various types of interactions between the $\Lambda$-system and a Markovian environment modeled by the Lindblad-Kossakowski equation~\cite{Lindblad1976ogq,gorini1976cpd}.
+Using the coherence vector formalism~\cite{lendi1987emc,byrd2011gos} we find the asymptotic states ($t\rightarrow \infty$) for the $\Lambda$-system and derive an analytical expression for the corresponding optical response, i.e., the susceptibility of the medium, due to the dephasing, depolarization, and three different amplitude damping channels acting on the two lower states.
+Effects due to open system interactions are relevant in many experimental instances and depends on the detailed structure of the system, the environment, and the interaction; for possible configurations see, e.g.,~\cite{fleischhauer1992rer,Moeller2008}.
+The approach used here for treating open system effects is general and provides an option for visualization of the system response.

-The linear optical response of a weak probe field interacting with the $\Lambda$-system can be determined analytically and an explicit form of the susceptibilities due to the dephasing, depolarization, and three different amplitude damping channels acting on the ground states of the $\Lambda$-system are given.
-Effects due to open system interactions are expected to be relevant in many experimental instances.

 The outline of the paper is as follows.
 Section II contains a general theory for a Markovian dynamics in a three-level system using coherence vector formalism.
-In Sec.~III, we apply this framework to our specific $\Lambda$-system, undergoing an open system dynamics corresponding to the dephasing, depolarization, and amplitude damping channels.
-We are interested in the asymptotic solutions of the system, i.e., when $t\rightarrow \infty$.
-From these it is possible to deduce the susceptibility of the system and open system effects are explicit.
+In Section III, we apply this framework to a $\Lambda$-system undergoing open system dynamics corresponding to dephasing, depolarization, and amplitude damping channels.
+The results are presented in Section IV.
+We give a geometrical visualization of different projections of the steady state solution to the coherence vector when different open systems effects are applied.
+We derive an analytical expression for the susceptibility in the presence of the open system effects.
 The paper ends with the conclusions.